LIBRARY MISSION STATEMENT

 The Prince William Public Library System supports the County vision of "A Community of Choice" through exceptional service, providing lifelong enrichment across both traditional and virtual environments.

-- This past fiscal year, library facilities were visited 1.5 million times.
+- Library facilities were visited 1.6 million times.

-- Our six full service library Information staff answered 392,951 reference questions and an additional 146,628 questions were answered by the staff at our five neighborhood libraries.
+Our six full service library Information staff answered 496,081 reference questions and library staff at our five neighborhood libraries answered an additional 131,202 questions.

-- The Library System’s Web, Facebook, and digital pages were visited more than 6.9 million times.
+The Library System's website, Facebook, and digital pages were visited more than 6.2 million times.

-- And, thanks to the Library System’s many volunteers, 33,157 hours were donated to help with staffing our neighborhood libraries, assist with the summer reading program, and complete an amazing number of projects.
+- Moreover, thanks to the Library System's many volunteers, 31,891 hours were donated to help with staffing our neighborhood libraries, assist with the summer reading program, and complete an amazing number of projects.

 LIBRARY HISTORIES BY BRANCH